man-group/dtale/docs/EMBEDDED_FLASK.md

-# How To Embed Within Your Own Flask App
+# How To Embed D-Tale Within Your Own Flask App

-So one of the nice features of D-Tale is that is it a Flask application.
+One of the nice features of D-Tale is that is it a Flask application.
 And because that is the case it makes it easy to embed within your own Flask application.
 Here's some sample code for a Flask app that embeds D-Tale inside it:
 ```python
 from flask import redirect